The Difficult Conversation of In-Home Care

 - Approach the conversation as neutrally as possible.
 Avoid talking to your loved one about assistance when they're having a particularly rough day or either of you is upset.

-- Remember to listen to their concerns and try to under where they are coming from.
+- Remember to listen to their concerns and try to understand where they are coming from.
 Remember, the parent who used to drive you to your friend's house for sleepovers is now being told a caregiver will take him to the store.
 That can be a lot to process.

 - Focus on the positives.
 Are there things they used to do that they haven't been able to lately?
 In-home care may be able to reintroduce some of those activities back in to their daily lives.